jurajama/RouterMonitor/README.md

 ## Testing and troubleshooting

-Initially it may be good to run the script manually to verify functionality.
-For that set run_as_service to False in main function and run the script with python3.
+Initially it is good to run the script manually in test mode to verify connectivity to the router API.
+Running this command should print information about the router: python3 routermonitor.py --test

-Good method to cause an artificial break in the internet connection is to disable mobile network connection from the router management GUI front page and then observe from /var/log/syslog of the monitoring machine when routermonitor detects the break and eventually reboots the router.
+If that works, you can start the service.
+If you want to verify that router reboot logic works, a good method to cause an artificial break in the internet connection is to disable mobile network connection from the router management GUI front page and then observe from /var/log/syslog of the monitoring machine when routermonitor detects the break and eventually reboots the router.